27-Year-Old Safety – Miami Dolphins

 Louis Delmas Contract Information:

-Signed by the Dolphins in March of 2014.
+Re-signed by the Dolphins on a one-year, $3.5 million contract in March of 2015.

 To instantly reveal our fantasy analysis of every player – including Louis Delmas – simply subscribe now.